 Thanks to a Herculean effort that included multiple interventions, Daniel’s tummy stopped hurting.
 He started regaining his speech.
 And he was able to start kindergarten at the same time as his peers with little more than extra speech therapy.

 I have a friend whose son was diagnosed with autism by five different doctors, including two specialists.
 She took him to that many different doctors because she was desperately trying to find one to tell her there was nothing wrong with him!
 But the doctors insisted he had autism.
 Like Mary Romaniec, my friend started researching.
-She also stopped sleeping.
-She connected with other moms, sought out alternative health care practitioners, and did everything she could—everything—at the same time carefully documenting how her son responded to each treatment.
+She also stopped sleeping, connected with other moms, sought out alternative health care practitioners, and did everything she could—everything.
+At the same time, she carefully documented how her son responded to each treatment.

 She made massive changes to the way she fed her family.

 She took sugar, gluten, and all packaged foods out of their diet.

 At one point she had a hyperbaric oxygen chamber in her home.

 Before autism this friend was the opposite of a crunchy mama.
 She wasn’t the tiniest bit alternative or weird.

 Before autism she was so glad to be part of the mainstream medical establishment that she did everything the doctors ordered—including every vaccine—and asked for more.